ACC

 (([email protected]; X: @MukherjeeHritam;))

-July 24 (Reuters) - Indian cement maker ACC ACC.NS reported a 5% rise in first-quarter profit on Thursday, helped by strong volumes and higher prices of the construction material.
+July 24 (Reuters) - Indian cement maker ACC ACC.NS reported a first-quarter profit rise on Thursday, helped by higher prices of the construction material.

-Standalone profit after tax - which excludes the company's non-core realty and infrastructure subsidiaries - rose to 3.85 billion rupees ($44.6 million) in the three months ended June, from 3.66 billion rupees, the Adani Group firm said.
+Standalone profit after tax - which excludes the company's non-core realty and infrastructure subsidiaries - rose to 3.85 billion rupees ($44.6 million) in the three months ended June, up nearly 5%, the Adani Group firm said.

 ($1 = 86.3540 Indian rupees)